sem-tarasov/ai-multi-tool/README.md

 # CI/CD
 ## Deployment to Google Cloud
 As an option for deployment, you can use GitHub Actions.
-Example for deployment to Google Cloud is described in [this file](./.github/workflows/google.yml).

 ### Prerequisites
 Before deployment you should create: